maximlt/guide_script_to_command_line/more_advanced/README.md

 The content of *setup.py* could be more minimal, but, the suggested one is already quite short and pretty straightforward to complete.

-Note that there are many ways to indicate *setuptools* how to install our modules, this is just one simple and apparently often used way.
+Note that there are many alternative ways to indicate *setuptools* how to install our modules, this is just one simple and apparently often used way (see [here](https://github.com/pypa/sampleproject/blob/master/setup.py) for instance).

+The versions of Python and of its external depencendy used when developing the script are not pinned but defined as the minimal versions to be present/installed.

 ```python
 # parsenote_folder\setup.py